Image as First-Order Norm+Linear Autoregression: Unveiling Mathematical Invariance: Validation of FINOLA

-\textbf{FINOLA vs. masked FINOLA:} \Cref{table:finola-maskfinola} compares vanilla FINOLA with two masked FINOLA variants, evaluating their architectural differences and performance in image reconstruction and classification.
-Introducing masking sacrifices restoration accuracy in exchange for improved semantic representation.
-Among masked FINOLA variants, the block-wise approach outperforms the element-wise counterpart, indicating the difficulty of masked prediction after compression. \Cref{fig:masked-finola-gaussian} provides a geometric comparison.
-Masked FINOLA exhibits a significant increase in Gaussian curvature on the surfaces of critical features, suggesting a greater curvature in the latent space for capturing semantics.
+In contrast, the block-wise variant (Masked-FINOLA-B) preserves the unmasked block in its entirety, without compression.
+It requires the unmasked block to have a quadrant size.
+As shown in Figure \ref{fig:masked-finola}-right, each unmasked position is tasked with predicting three masked positions, denoted by arrows and computed using Eq. \ref{eq:fola-multi-step}.
+These assignments are organized into groups, and within each group, all unmasked positions share common offsets for reaching their assigned masked positions.
+The configuration of these groups dynamically adapts based on the location of the unmasked quadrant, resulting in 1, 2, or 4 groups for corner, edge, or middle positions, respectively.
+To promote communication across these groups, transformer blocks are integrated into the decoder.

-\textbf{Relation to MAE} \cite{MaskedAutoencoders2021}: Masked FINOLA has a similar architecture to MAE, with differences in \textit{\textbf{masking}} and \textit{\textbf{prediction}}.
-Firstly, Masked FINOLA utilizes a \textit{regular masking design} by grouping all unmasked patches into a single block, in contrast to MAE's random unmasked patches.
-This design choice suits efficient CNN-based networks without unnecessary complexities.
-Secondly, Masked FINOLA employs a first-order norm+linear autoregression approach to predict the masked region, mathematically represented by two partial differential equations (PDEs).
+\textbf{Relation to MAE} \cite{MaskedAutoencoders2021}: Masked FINOLA shares a similar architecture with MAE but differs notably in \textit{\textbf{masking}} and \textit{\textbf{prediction}} strategies.
+Firstly, Masked FINOLA adopts a regular masking design, grouping all unmasked patches into a single block, in contrast to MAE's utilization of random unmasked patches.
+This design choice suits efficient CNN-based networks.
+Secondly, Masked FINOLA employs a first-order norm+linear autoregression approach for predicting the masked region, whereas MAE utilizes masked tokens within an attention model.